technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/codingConventions.md

 * A.1.3 The linter is active.
 * A.1.4 The linter detects no errors.
 * A.1.5 Files are encoded `UTF-8`.
-* A.1.6 Backbone: No arrow functions are used in templates.

 ---